ninnakin/RegressionModels/Course_project.md

 Showing that a greater value of qsec (acceleration) will increase fuel consumption.
 As in model 2, we see that the connection between MPG and transmission type depends on the weight of the car.
 For automatic cars, MPG decreases with  -2.94 for every 1000 lb increase in weight, and for manual cars MPG decreases with -7.08 for every 1000 lb increase.

-## Is there a significant difference in mpg between automatic and manual transmission cars
+## Difference in mpg between automatic and manual transmission cars

-Under the selected model, there is a difference in estimated mpg between automatic and manual cars.
-If weight and qsec is held constant, manual cars are expected to have a mpg of 14.1 more than automatic cars.
-The difference in mpg between automatic and manual cars is significant with p=3\times 10^{-4}.
+According to our model, the dependance of MPG on transmission type interacts with the weight of the cars.
+Due to this, it is difficult to determine the effect of only transmission.
+The 14.1 offset for manual transmission compared to automatic transmission only applies to cars with weight = 0, and so does not tell us much.
+For cars with weights within the span of the analysed cars.

+Todo:
+- plot MPG difference for cars when taking away the effect of weight and qsec
+- plot how MPG changes with weight for a/m cars

 What to do about dependence of weight on mpg for automatic/non-automatic?